Fire Safety in the Home – What Do I Need?

 Fire Extinguishers for the Home

-When shopping for a home fire extinguisher, you may notice that they are labelled either A, B, E or F. This refers to the types of fires which the extinguisher will be effective against.
+When shopping for a home fire safety extinguisher, you may notice that they are labelled either A, B, E or F. This refers to the types of fires which the extinguisher will be effective against.

 A – this extinguisher is effective against fires fueled by wood, paper, plastic and cloth.